 Redwood vs. pine is one of those debates, like coffee vs. tea, that comes down largely to personal preference.
 Consumers in the market for playground equipment or decking often choose redwood or pine for the building material.
 Both woods have unique advantages and disadvantages, depending on the consumer's environment and application.

-Pine is generally chosen over redwood primarily due to cost considerations.
-Redwood is expensive, mainly because it is only found in only one area along the California coastline.
+Pine is generally chosen over redwood as redwood is more expensive, mainly because it is only found in only one area along the California coastline.
 However, there are circumstances that make redwood the more attractive option regardless of the cost.

 Redwoods are coastal trees, so the wood is somewhat naturally resistant to moisture, humidity and insects.
 Therefore, redwood is not injected with toxic chemicals like pressure-treated pine is.
 Consumers who live in California are purchasing native timber when they select redwood.
 Therefore, they are supporting the local economy and choosing building materials best suited for their environment.

 Pine does not have the attractive cinnamon color that redwood does, and pressure-treated pine does not take stain easily.
-Also, there are some safety concerns, as pressure-treated pine contains chemicals -- including arsenic -- to preserve the wood and inhibit mold, fungus and termites.
+Also, there are some safety concerns, as pressure-treated pine contains chemicals — including arsenic — to preserve the wood and inhibit mold, fungus and termites.
 Finally, the wood can be fickle; inexperienced contractors who do not nail or screw into it correctly can cause the pressure-treated pine to split, chip and warp.